apocalypticartcollective/eft/_posts/2025-02-03-Abrasion-Two.md

 'I'm going to have to cut you off, love.
 And let me call you a cab.'
 The bartender reached for the phone behind the bar, fingering the frayed list of numbers thumbtacked to the wall.
 Ridiculous.
 But effective.
 This damned place.

 It was time to go.
 She knew she couldn't go home, now.
 She was tired, but she couldn't afford to sleep.
 It was time to make a change.
-She wasn't sure what it all meant, but she knew that she could not go home.
+She wasn't sure what it all meant, but she knew now that she could not go home.

-She'd tried to remind herself (usually around this time of night, most nights): *be careful what you say to the bartender*.
+She tried to remind herself (usually around this time of night, most nights): *be careful what you say to the bartender*.
 She never remembered her own advice.
 And for this, she could not blame the alcohol.

 <div style="text-align:center">